Myotonia Congenita (Non-inflammatory Hereditary Muscle Disease) in Dogs

 Diagnosis

 The diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. of myotonia congenita is based on a combination of clinical symptoms, genetic tests, and electromyographic examinations (EMG).
-The veterinarian will first perform a thorough clinical examination, observing the characteristic symptoms of muscle stiffness and abnormal gait.
+The veterinarian will first conduct a thorough clinical examination, observing the characteristic symptoms of muscle stiffness and abnormal gait.

 Genetic tests are also crucial to identify the specific mutationA mutation is a permanent change in the DNA sequence (genetic material) of an organism.
 In dogs and cats, mutations can lead to genetic diseases or desirable changes in certain traits. responsible for the myotonia.
 These tests can help confirm the disease and identify affected dogs as carriers.